 - Doing hard, manual labor all day, every day

 A fit person who exercises with some regularity will be much better placed to meet these challenges.
 That doesn’t mean that you should sign up for the Marines’ wilderness survival training, even though I am sure it wouldn’t hurt.
 If you live a mostly sedentary lifestyle, it is never too late to become more active.
 Even the smallest amounts of exercise are better than nothing.
+I’ve used these versatile resistance bands to build muscle and burn calories.

 Read more: Be a Lean, Mean Survival Mom Machine!